Forza Horizon 6 Optimization Guide: Best FPS Settings

 Motion BlurOff

 Use Braking Only instead of the full racing line.
-Better control also matters when chasing limited rewards, Auction House deals, and Forza Horizon 6 rare cars.
+Better control also helps when you are chasing limited rewards, Auction House deals, or trying to unlock rare cars through FH6 events.

 Best Forza Horizon 6 Settings for Progression